johnpolacek/growth-areas-for-a-software-developer/README.md

 	- Identify process improvements

 		> Not so good
-		> > This is just the way it has always been done.
+		> > This part of the process is a little painful.
+I’ll just go with it because it’s the way we’ve always done things.

 		> Better
-		> > I wonder what a new hire would think of the way we do things?
+		> > This part of the process is a little painful.
+I’ve tried structuring it differently myself and have seen positive results.
+Maybe we can make a change.

+	- Be respectful

+		> Not so good
+		> > No, that’s wrong.

+		> Better
+		> > I think that approach might not work.
+Have you considered this?

 	- Accept feedback

 		> Not so good